-Usually, a handset lasts a full work day with moderate use.
-But if you use them heavily, you'll find you need to recharge it more often.
+Usually, a phone lasts a full work day with moderate use.
+But if you use it heavily, you'll need to recharge it more often.
 Batteries also lose steam over time, running down faster the longer you've owned it.
 The specter of losing battery -- and therefore losing your communication hub -- is frightening and real.

-If a long-life battery tops your list of smartphone needs, check out these top-scorers in CNET's continuous video (or talk time) tests.
+If you feel your handset battery seems to be stuck in the '90s and doesn't last as long as you'd like, you're not alone.
+So if long-life battery tops your list of smartphone needs, check out these top-scorers in CNET's continuous video tests.

 Editors' note: This post updates frequently.
 It was originally published October 31, 2011.